SENSEiXENUS/senseixenus.github.io/posts/ctf/HTB/Artificial.md

 ![image](https://github.com/user-attachments/assets/9aff7aca-c76e-4015-a2f8-d37e410d734c)

-- I read a bit about the backrest go app and discovere that it runs on port `9898`.I cracked the hash with john.
+- I read a bit about the backrest go app and discovered that it runs on port `9898`.I cracked the hash with john.

 ![image](https://github.com/user-attachments/assets/dd8ae716-2316-4021-a0d3-6782e0ac0145)